Mesoscale two-sample testing for networks: Mesoscale testing methodology

 \subsubsection{Gaussian edge model with projected data}

 The tests $\Psi^{(\mathrm{G})}_{\alpha,U,V}$ are for the Gaussian edge model with constant variance, which assumes the edge covariance matrix is a multiple of the identity.
-In particular, it requires that the sample variance of $Q_{\perp}^{\tp}Y$ is a good estimator of $\sigma^2$.
-While this is true in theory, our applications to real data show that it is a strong assumption in practice, as $\operatorname{col}(Q)$ may contain a relatively larger proportion of the noise on the hypothesis set edges.
-Thus, for the Gaussian edge model with $m > 1$, we recommend a modified class of tests which takes advantage of replication over $m$, and uses only the projected data to get an unbiased estimate of $\sigma^2$ under a milder assumption on the covariance structure of the edge variables.
+In particular, it requires that the sum of squares of $Q_{\perp}(U,V) \bar{Y}^{(\mathrm{diff})}$ is a good estimator of the edge variance.
+However, application of our methods to real data show that empirically, if $U$ and $V$ are well-chosen to preserve the structure in $\Theta^{(1)}_{\mathcal{S}} - \Theta^{(2)}_{\mathcal{S}}$, then the variability of the projection of the edges onto $\operatorname{col}(V \otimes U)$ tends to be higher than variability of the projection onto its orthogonal complement.
+This means that the estimator of $\sigma^2$ based on $Q_{\perp}(U,V) \bar{Y}^{(\mathrm{diff})}$ tends to be too small, leading to inflated rejection rates.
+Thus, for the Gaussian edge model with $m > 1$, we propose a modified class of tests which takes advantage of replication and uses only the projected data to get an unbiased estimate of $\sigma^2$ under a milder assumption on the covariance structure of the edge variables (see Remark~\ref{rem:restricted_cov}).